The Penn State Health Children’s Hospital Approach to the Pulmonary and Cystic Fibrosis Program

 Children with Home Ventilators

-The Pediatric Home Ventilator Program at Penn State Children’s Hospital is dedicated to the care of children with breathing problems that require long-term mechanical ventilator support.
+The Pediatric Home Ventilator Program at Penn State Health Children’s Hospital is dedicated to the care of children with breathing problems that require long-term mechanical ventilator support.
 We care for children from infancy through young adulthood.

 Our team of medical providers assists to transition children from the hospital to home with ongoing follow-up care after the child has been discharged.
 Our goal is to provide comprehensive and coordinated care for children who require respiratory support.
 Conditions we treat include: